 Startup Security Utility

-Now that we’ve finished with the initial setup, for security, we can turn off the ability to be able to boot from a USB5 and add a firmware password.
+Now that we’ve finished with the initial setup, for security, we can add a firmware password and/or turn off the ability to be able to boot from USB7.

 - Boot into Recovery Mode (hold down